searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 # Custom Webhook Check Command

-Searchlight supports adding custom check using SearchlightPlugin CRD.
+Since 7.0.0 release, Searchlight supports adding custom check commands using http webhook server.
 No longer you have to build binary and attach it inside Icinga container.
-Simply you can write a HTTP server and register your check command with Searchlight.
+Simply you can write a HTTP server and register your check command with Searchlight using `SearchlightPlugin` CRD.

 ```yaml
 apiVersion: monitoring.appscode.com/v1alpha1